VaradMash/blog_website/README.md

 1. The user can currently post a blog on the website without Authentication.
 2. The website is recommended to be used on desktop browser.
-3. The website is currently not hosted on any platform.
+3. The website is hosted on the url : https://blog-website-a39a0.web.app/.

 ## Implementation Details :
 (A) Front End Development :